Eschatologue/CM_wiki/docs/class/sorcerer/lunar.md

 *You can call down the radiant light of the moon on command.*

 You always have the [:spell-lv2: Moonbeam] spell prepared, and when you cast it, you can do so by expending two Sorcery Points instead of a spell slot.
-When you do so, you can move the Cylinder on your subsequent turns using a Bonus Action instead of an action.
+When you do so, you can move the Cylinder on your subsequent turns using a **:rsc-b: Bonus Action**{ .rsc } instead of an action.

 Starting when you reach level 5 as a Sorcerer, you can cast [:spell-lv2: Moonbeam] as if with a higher level spell slot than level 2, at a rate of 1 extra Sorcery Point per level above 2.
 The maximum number of Sorcery Points you can spend is equal to  half your Sorcerer level (rounded up) to an overall maximum of 5 Sorcery Points.